 On our second day staying in Faro, we took a day trip to Tavira.
 This was probably my favourite place to visit in the Algarve.

 We hired a car for our Algarve road trip, so we drove to Tavira.
-You can park for free in the Mercado Municipal Market car parkĀ (Google Map Location Here).
+You can park for free in the Mercado Municipal Market car park (Google Map Location Here).

-Tavira is very picturesque, our highlights were visiting Tavira Castle and The Tavira Eye (also called Camera Obscura Tavira).
+Tavira is very picturesque and full of charm; our highlights were visiting Tavira Castle and the Tavira Eye (also called Camera Obscura Tavira).
 This is a disused water tower that has been renovated into a cool system of mirrors and lenses that reflect light through a small hole in the roof and project a view of Tavira’s town down onto a screen.

 We had a lovely day in Tavira.
 If you want to extend this one-week Algarve itinerary, you could do an extra day here and take the Tavira ferry to Tavira Island.
 The beach here is meant to be beautiful and great for families.